damianhakert/damianhakert.github.io/source/posts/2016-06-29-may-2-2016-security-release-post-mortem.html.md

 <!-- more -->

-Since May 2, we have released a number of security updates to address certain vulnerabilities, but none have been as serious as the update for the "impersonate user" feature, now known as [CVE-2016-4340](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2016-4340).
+Since May 2, we have released a number of security updates to address certain vulnerabilities, but none of the updates have addressed a bug as serious as the one in the "impersonate user" feature, which is now known as [CVE-2016-4340](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2016-4340).
 We released this feature in November of 2015 in GitLab 8.2.
 It enables admins to diagnose issues with their GitLab installation by allowing them to see what